metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 ### 0x1 Attempt to Debit

 This is a common error that reads `Attempt to debit an account but found no record of a prior credit`.
-This error basicly implies that the account does not have any SOL within it.
+This error basically implies that the account does not have any SOL within it.